sailfish009/openstructure/modules/seq/base/doc/seq.rst

   .. method:: Copy()

-    Create a deep copy of the alignment
+    Create a deep copy of the alignment by copying each contained sequence (see :meth:`SequenceHandle.Copy`)

   .. method:: GetPos(seq_index, res_index)